bonfire-networks/bonfire-app/docs/DEPLOY.md

 ## Step - 0 - Decide how you want to deploy and manage the app

 * Option A - Install using [Co-op Cloud](https://coopcloud.tech) (recommended) which is an alternative to corporate cloud services built by tech co-ops, and provides handy tools for setting up and managing many self-hosted free software tools using ready-to-use "recipes".
 Very useful if you'd like to host Bonfire alongside other open and/or federated projects.
-In this case, jump straight to step 4.
-* Option B - Install using Docker containers (easy mode)
+* Option B - Install using Docker containers
-  * Option B1 - Using pre-built Docker images
+  * Option B1 - Using pre-built Docker images (easy mode)
-  * Option B2 - Building your own Docker image (if you want to make changes to the code)
+  * Option B2 - Building your own Docker image (if you want to make code changes or add your own extensions)
 * Option C - Manual installation (without Docker)

 ## Step 1 - Download and configure the app